Women’s

 - Understand the importance of individualized nutrition to support proper endocrine system function

-- Learn how the three macronutrients (fat, protein and carbohydrates) play an important role in hormone balance
+- Describe the essential roles of the three macronutrients (fat, protein, and carbohydrates) in hormone production and regulation

-- Different macronutrient ratios that can help with hormone balance
+- Explore how different macronutrient ratios can influence hormone balance and metabolic health

-Learn how the micronutrients (vitamins, minerals and trace elements) impact health
+- Understand how micronutrients (vitamins, minerals, and trace elements) influence endocrine health

 Lecture 1: The Impact of Fat on Hormones and Overall Health